sylhare/sylhare.github.io/_posts/2020/2020-04-07-Kotlin-tcp-socket-example.md

 So basically you read from the input and write to the output.
 You work with Bytes, which might not be the best for your use case.
-For text you can use some wrapper:
+For text, you can use some wrapper:
   - To write and send text:

 ```kotlin